 4 Their idols are silver and gold, the work of men’s hands.

 5 They have mouths, but they speak not: eyes have they, but they see not:

 6 They have ears, but they hear not: noses have they, but they smell not:

 7 They have hands, but they handle not: feet have they, but they walk not: neither speak they through their throat.

--They have feet, but they can’t walk; why would anyone want to serve a “god” that can’t walk?
-Think about how far Jesus walked for us: He took on human feet and walked the earth to reveal the truth of God’s Salvation and “preach deliverance to the captives” of sin (Luke 4:18); He walked into the mountains and deserts to pray for strength to finish the job He alone could finish (Luke 5:16); and when the time was right, He walked the hill to Golgatha and laid His life down on the cross (Matthew 27:31).
+-They have feet, but they can’t walk.
+Why would anyone want to serve a “god” that can’t walk?
+Think about how far Jesus walked for us: He took on human feet and walked the earth to reveal the truth of God’s Salvation and “to preach deliverance to the captives” of sin (Luke 4:18).
+He walked into the mountains and deserts alone to pray for strength to finish the job He alone could finish (Luke 5:16).
+Above all, He walked the hill to Golgotha and laid His life down on the cross (Matthew 27:31).
 There is no beauty in the feet of a lifeless idol, but “how beautiful upon the mountains are the feet of him that bringeth good tidings, that publisheth peace; that bringeth good tidings of good, that publisheth salvation; that saith unto Zion, Thy God reigneth!”
 (Isaiah 52:7)